 As a side note, have you tried carob powder yet?
 I have been obsessed with it for months as an alternative to cocoa powder:

-I know it doesn’t have the same antioxidant profile as cocoa or cacao (raw cocoa), but I cannot eat too much cocoa powder because it is way too addictive and stimulating for me.
+I know it doesn’t have the same antioxidant profile as cocoa or cacao (raw cocoa), but I cannot eat too much cocoa powder because it is way too stimulating for me.

 Also, I wanted to show you how I keep my ground flax seeds and chia seeds ready to go in two separate containers: